What is the Difference Between ListView and RecyclerView?

 getView() method, we’ll end with inefficient scrolling in our list.

 The LayoutManager takes responsibility for layouting row views.
 Thanks to this, RecyclerView doesn’t have to think about how to position the row view.
-This class gives us the opportunity to choose the way that we want to show the row views and how to scroll the list.
+This class allows us to choose the way that we want to show the row views and how to scroll the list.
 For example, if we want to scroll our list vertically or horizontally, we can choose LinearLayoutManager.
-For grids, it is more suitable to choose the GridLayoutManager.
+For grids, it is more suitable to choose GridLayoutManager.